meriken/merikens-tripcode-engine-v3/README.md

 #### Installation Instructions for Ubuntu 16.04 LTS

-The easiest way is to download the application from my PPA:
+The easiest way is to download the application from my PPA without CUDA support:

 ```
 $ sudo add-apt-repository ppa:meriken/ppa